 Cooking after the Apocalypse: How Many Portable Stoves Does a Survivor Need?

-When you think shelf-stable, do you immediately think of meat?
+When you think shelf-stable, do you immediately think of shelf-stable meat?
 Me neither.
 I mean, sure, my pantry is full of the usual zombie-fighting foods – canned milk and corn, yeah, but meat has been an issue we’ve been debating around the ol’ Prephappy offices lately.
-Do we stock up on canned meat or just plan […]
+Do we stock up on canned meat or just […]

 As a prepper, I want to give my head-in-the sand loved ones the security I find in being prepared.
 But I’ve tried this before, and it just didn’t work out so great.
 What I found out, and you may have discovered for yourself, is that my non-prepper loved ones think I’m nuts.
 And my thoughtful prepper gifts were most likely re-gifted to someone at their workplace as a going away gift.
 Note to self: “no prepper gifts to non-preppers.”